WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 ### Date: 09 October 2020

 #### Who did you help this week?

 - PO with getting some more plannings for next week - need more hands-on session with him but struggled with time commitments this week
+  - KW: I'm glad he's doing so well!
 - Some HacktoberFest folks
+  - KW: I'm delighted that these translations are going so well!

 #### Who helped you this week?

 - SB and PO with Hacktoberfest contributions
 - KW with preparing for meeting
 - MV troubleshooting JC platform issues

+KW: You are doing SO much great work - I'm so glad that these folks are working with you :sparkling_heart:

 #### What did you achieve?

 - Launched the Book Dash call - currently sorting some logistics and reaching out to people to apply
-- We are doing 2 JupyterCon tutorials this week & a JupyterCon sprint tomorrow
+- We are doing 2 JupyterCon tutorials this week & a JupyterCon sprint next weekend (not this weekend)
 - Getting The Carpentries conversation forward with TH, AN and MF
 - Collaboration Cafe was pretty great
+  - KW: I was so delighted to be there!
+So much fun!
 - Reviewed a manuscript after 1 year break :D - it was good!

 #### What did you struggle with?

 - JC time commitments
 - Keeping track of the new connections
+  - KW: Yeah - this is tough

 #### What would you like to work on next week?

 - Book Dash and Biohackathon
 - Putting JC tutorial in The Carpentries format
 - Next governance document - defining roles
 - Looking for funding for community development

 #### Where do you need help from Kirstie?

 - New responsibilities

+KW: SO MUCH GOING ON AAAAAAH!

+KW: It's all terribly exciting though - THANK YOU for all your amazing work!

 ### Date: 21 September 2020